Shock exercise sends 173rd Airborne Brigade engineers to Po River for lesson in bridge building

 On Tuesday, they watched the Italians launch a massive, motorized pontoon bridge they’d previously assembled into the water, drive several vehicles onto it, and use it as a ferry.

-Part of a “shock” exercise, the operation also tested the 173’s ability to be ready to quickly deploy, ideally within 18 hours.
+Part of a “shock” exercise, the operation also tested the 173rd’s ability to be ready to quickly deploy, ideally within 18 hours.

 The unit, Company A of the brigade’s 54th Brigade Engineer Battalion, was not advised in advance of the exercise.
 “It is supposed to literally be a shock to the unit,” said Maj.
 Joshua Blizzard, of the 7th Army Training Command who helped plan the exercise.